 Commonly, we begin the new year full of plans and goals, ready to conquer the world.
-Instead, I'm sitting back and resting, reading, and trying to use the cold as a way to incubate energy and ideas for next steps instead of stressing myself out about what I didn't accomplish last year and why I'm not where I feel I should be in my work.
+Instead, I'm sitting back and resting, reading, and trying to use the cold weather as a way to incubate energy and ideas for next steps versus stressing myself out about what I didn't accomplish last year and why I'm not where I feel I should be in my life.

 "Modern culture is often afraid of surrender and finds it difficult to respect and trust in the wisdom of nature, which includes cycles of activity followed by cycles of rest.
 This fear can create suspicion and judgement about rest, turning it into something we consider to be a sign of weakness rather than wisdom, of laziness rather than intelligence, of lack of productivity rather than a way to regenerate our creative energies."

 - Alana Fairchild, Crystal Mandala Oracle Guidebook